igoravl/PipelineUtils/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Add tests for new functionality
-4. Ensure all tests pass: `Invoke-Build Test`
+4. Ensure all tests pass: `Build.ps1 -Targets Test`
 5. Submit a pull request

 ## License